Explore Courses

 How to Use a Decision Tree Analysis in Project Management?

-Decision trees play an important role in project management.
-It helps in effectively managing decisions and improving project management.
+Decision tree analysis in project management plays an important role.
+It helps in effectively managing decisions and improving overall project performance.
 Given below is a step-by-step procedure for utilisation of a decision tree chart in a project:

 • In a situation where the project managers face problems while coming to a certain decision, they must start by identifying all possible options.
 Based on the type and objective of the project, every project has its road to success, and every decision can seriously impact it.